 Program Outcomes

-2) Ability to identify, formulate, and solve complex engineering problems; ability to select and apply proper analysis and modelling methods for this purpose.
+2) The ability to identify, define, formulate, and solve complex industrial engineering problems; and to select and apply appropriate analysis and modeling methods for this purpose.

-3) Ability to design a complex system, process, device or product under realistic constraints and conditions, in such a way so as to meet the desired result; ability to apply modern design methods for this purpose.
-(Realistic constraints and conditions may include factors such as economic and environmental issues, sustainability, manufacturability, ethics, health, safety issues, and social and political issues according to the nature of the design.)
+3) The ability to design complex industrial engineering systems, processes, devices, or products to meet specified requirements under realistic constraints and conditions; and to apply modern design methodologies for this purpose.
+(Realistic constraints and conditions may include economic, environmental, sustainability, manufacturability, ethical, health, safety, social, and political factors depending on the nature of the design.)

-10) Information about business life practices such as project management, risk management, and change management; awareness of entrepreneurship, innovation, and sustainable development.
+10) Knowledge of project management and industrial engineering practices such as risk management and change management; awareness of entrepreneurship, innovation, and sustainable development.

 Course - Learning Outcome Relationship